cypherpunk-symposium/decentralized-protocols-toolkit/blockchains/ethereum/eips_and_updates/pectra.md

 <br>

   - extends functionalities from blobs
-  - execution layer no longer verifies data blobs’s maximum value and instead gets this value dynamically from the consensus layer
+  - execution layer no longer verifies data blobs's maximum value and instead gets this value dynamically from the consensus layer

 <br>